 400-06 West 57th St., Manhattan

-The Windermere has endured two decades of virtually no maintenance, at the hands of an absentee owner, a foreign corporation.
-A professional engineer retained by the Conservancy found the building to be in precarious condition in June 2005.
-It is not safe for occupancy.
-Much of the roof and floor framing has extensive water damage.
-The structural stability of the unbraced brick masonry parapets, cornices and decorative features is also an active concern.
+When the Conservancy added the Windermere to our Endangered Buildings List, the complex had endured two decades of virtually no maintenance at the hands of an absentee owner.
+In 2005, the Conservancy retained a preservation engineer who found the building to be in precarious condition, and unsafe for occupancy.
+While the masonry and foundation were in good repair, much of the roof and floor framing had extensive water damage and the structural stability of the masonry parapets, cornices and decorative features was a concern.

 Building use type: Multiple Dwelling